Sewdohe/NeoCode/readme.md

 ## Instructions
 clone this repo somewhere easy to access on your pc.
 For example, I use ~\Code.

-cd into the Neovide install directory, and simply run `cargo run -- --install-packer`
+cd into the Neovide install directory, and simply run `./NeoCodeInstaller<yoursystem> --install-packer`

 The install will be automatic and headlessly install all the needed plugins.

-The project is still under development, and I am not making binaries yet, but they will come soon to provide TRUE one click installation!
+I just released the binaries today for Windows and Linux, please let me know if there are any issues with them!

 ## FAQ